Shivtejw/streamlit_app.py/README.md

 # Real-Time Disaster Detection Using Machine Learning 🌍🔥

 Hi!
-I'm a first-year engineering student currently diving deep into the world of Data Science and Machine Learning.
+I'm a engineering student currently diving deep into the world of Data Science and Machine Learning.
 This is one of my first real projects where I try to apply what I'm learning to something that could actually make a difference.

 ## 🚀 What This Project Does

-This is a beginner-friendly (but growing) system that uses machine learning models to detect and predict natural disasters like forest fires based on data.
+This is a beginner-friendly (but growing) system that uses AI and machine learning models to detect and predict natural disasters like forest fires, floods, etc. based on data.
 I'm experimenting with real-time data (APIs/sensors), classification models, and alert systems.

 ## 📌 Main Goals

-- Understand how machine learning can help prevent disasters
+- Understand how AI and machine learning can help prevent disasters
 - Build something real that might help in the future
-- Learn the tools professionals use (like Python, Pandas, Scikit-learn, etc.)
+- Learn the tools professionals use (like Python, Pandas, etc.)
 - Eventually make it smart enough for real-world deployment

 ## 🧠 Tech Stack

 - Python
 - Pandas / NumPy
-- Scikit-learn
 - Matplotlib / Streamlit (UI)
 - [Optional: Any APIs you’ve tried]